MWang93/Prepare/NLP.md

 Word2vec is a predictive model which learns their vectors in order to improve their predictive ability of Loss(target word | context words; Vectors), i.e. the loss of predicting the target words from the context words given the vector representations.
 In word2vec, this is cast as a feed-forward neural network and optimized as such using SGD, etc.

 ![model overview](word2vec.png)

+This is an example of the GloVe embedding of the word “stick” (with an embedding vector size of 200)
 ![embedding example](GloVe_embedding_example.png)

 1. Example: https://towardsdatascience.com/word2vec-from-scratch-with-numpy-8786ddd49e72